-• Provide professional development for counselors on Federal financial aid and college workshops to include Youth-2-Leaders, College Board, and UC/CSU workshops.

-• Provide field trips and supplemental instructional materials for world language, history, music, and other activities to support students access to, and success in, a variety of well-rounded education experiences.
+- Provide professional development for counselors on Federal financial aid and college workshops focused on postsecondary education and career awareness and exploration activities including College Board and UC/CSU workshops. - Provide field trips and supplemental instructional materials for world language, history, music, and other activities to support students access to, and success in, a variety of well-rounded education experiences.

-The Delano Joint Union High School District has designated \$51,389 under this provision to promote a safe and healthy educational environment.
+The Delano Joint Union High School District has designated \$141,258 under this provision to promote a safe and healthy educational environment.
 Activities provided in this section will continue to be coordinated with Clinica Sierra Vista, Child Guidance, Tulare Youth Services Bureau, Kern County Superintendent of Schools, and the Delano Community Alliance.
 The DJUHSD plans on implementing the following actions:

 • Provide high-quality training for school personnel that is related to suicide prevention, bullying, drug abuse prevention, human trafficking, school-based violence prevention strategies, and effective and trauma-informed practices in classroom management.
-This includes participating in Aggression Replacement Training, Applied Suicide Intervention Skills Training, and the Bullying Prevention Symposium.
+This includes participating in Aggression

+Replacement Training, Applied Suicide Intervention Skills Training, and the Bullying Prevention Symposium.

-• Purchase supplies for Active Lifestyle activities, Safe School week, anti-bullying posters, etc.
+- Purchase supplies for Active Lifestyle activities, Safe School week, anti-bullying posters, etc. - Provide funding for intern psychologists for suicide prevention and to provide services on bullying and trauma.